This article was updated on July 19, 2018.

 When you expand into an international market, employee knowledge is a critical component of success.
 There's a classic, ongoing debate among HR leaders about whether you gain more know-how by transferring expatriates from your existing operations into the new market or if you're better served by hiring local employees.
-The truth is that you get different kinds of employee knowledge with each staffing strategy.
+The truth is you get different kinds of employee knowledge with each staffing strategy.

-The local hire, on the other hand, will likely have a wealth of knowledge pertaining to the local market, but will know little about your organization and the overarching strategy that is driving your expansion.
+The local hire, on the other hand, will likely have a wealth of knowledge pertaining to the local market, but will know little about your organization and the overarching strategy driving your expansion.

 For HR leaders who need to develop staffing strategies on a global level, both sides of the coin will have advantages and challenges.